Quick, name one of the many interesting cities in the Czech Republic!

 Want More?
 For more information read our article on visiting Pilsen.

 Couples and hopeless romantics will love one of the oldest cities of the Czech Republic.
-Legend has it that the city was founded by Julius Caesar and served as a capital of the Moravian region after 1187.
+Legend has it that the city was founded by Julius Caesar and served as the capital of the Moravian region after 1187.
 Olomouc not only offers beautiful architectural pearls – like the Holy Trinity Column – but also interesting sights like the Mausoleum of Yugoslav Soldiers.
 Lovebirds can go for a romantic stroll in Smetana’s park.

 - Holy Trinity Column